oliverwilms/messagebank/README.md

 ## messagebank
-This is a Message Bank InterSystems IRIS Interoperability solution.
-It receives Messages and Logs from other InterSystems IRIS Productions so they can be viewed or resent.
+This project presents an example how to utilize a Message Bank InterSystems IRIS Interoperability solution.
+The Message Bank receives Messages and Logs from other InterSystems IRIS Productions so they can be viewed or resent.

 ## What The Message Bank Does
 The Message Bank has an interoperability [production](https://github.com/oliverwilms/messagebank/blob/master/src/MessageBank/Production.cls) with two Services.
 <img width="1411" alt="Screenshot of Production" src="https://github.com/oliverwilms/bilder/blob/main/Capture_MessageBank_Production.PNG">